 This is the practice of using words with no clearly defined meaning to prevent the opponent from answering your argument, because they can't figure out exactly what it is.
 This is separate from ideograph abuse, since these often aren't words with a polarized moral connotation.
 For example, someone criticizing a work of fiction might say, "the ending is inconsistent with the tone of the story."
 But to make a criticism like that validly you need to have a clear idea of what a "tone" even is in this context (which I'm sure most people don't - I don't).You'd think it should be easy to just ask for a clear definition and instantly counter this technique.
 But in practice people seem to almost never do that when faced with this.
 I've had great success countering it that way, so I guess some people are just really bad at finding the obvious way out of a trap.

 Very popular in politics.
 Debaters often open with a statement like, "I believe violence is wrong" or "America has had a past of racism and slavery, and it's important that we demolish the last remains of that".
 A remark like this, since everyone can get behind it, charms the audience into being instinctively more receptive to your actual claim, which is yet to come.
+It also subconsciously implies that the opponent does support violence or racism, since they're being contrasted with someone who doesn't.
 Obviously, there's a lot of overlap with ideograph abuse, but I don't think the two are the same.

 As for how to counter this, there's not much you can do since they haven't really committed a fallacy or done anything necessarily dishonest, but you can at least emphasize when it's your turn to speak that you also don't support racism, or whatever the case may be.